Rebooting quarter-BPS operators in $\mathcal{N}=4$ Super Yang-Mills: Outlook

 \begin{description}[style=unboxed,leftmargin=0cm, labelsep=1pt] \item[Superconformal blocks]: in order to fully exploit the power of superconformal symmetry, it would be very useful and interesting to find the form of the superconformal blocks.
 Differently from the half-BPS case~\cite{Dolan:2001tt}, they are not known.
 Being them eigenfunctions of the quartic and quadratic Casimir of the superconformal group, it could be possible to explore the superspace approach to solve the eigenvalue problem. \item[Numerical bootstrap]: it would be nice to explore the mixed correlator system using numerical bootstrap techniques.
 Despite the fact that we do not use the full superconformal symmetry, it can still be possible to obtain information on the dimensions and OPE coefficients of the intermediate non protected operators.
 In particular, this method can be helpful to see if there are some OPE coefficients which are protected. \item[Basis of function]: it would be interesting to understand if the basis of $\bar{D}$ functions is enough to compute the correlators involving double trace operators.
 It has been observed, in a holographic computation, that such a basis is not enough and needs to be supplemented with more general functions~\cite{Ceplak:2021wzz}.
 We hope to be able to clarify this point in the future. \item[{Higher point functions}]: in this paper we have made a comparison with a five-point correlator computation~\cite{Goncalves:2019znr}.
 It would be very interesting to be able to use our results together with supersymmetry constraints and more generally the results of~\cite{Antunes:2021kmm}, to find some structures of the six-point correlators of half-BPS operators. \item[{Triple trace operators}]: in the context of holographic computations to get the corrections in the large central charge limit of the four-point correlators of $\mathcal{O}_2$ as in~\cite{Bissi:2020woe,Bissi:2020wtv}, the anomalous dimensions and the OPE coefficients of triple trace operators are needed.
 It would be interesting to use the results of this paper for the leading twist, non protected, triple trace operator appearing in the OPE of $\mathcal{O}_2 \times \mathcal{O}_{02}$ and study the constraints imposed by crossing symmetry given by its presence, at the level of the four-point function. \end{description}

 \acknowledgments{We would like to thank Xinan Zhou for valuable comments on the draft.
+AM would like to thank Leonardo Rastelli for discussions.
 This work is supported by Knut and Alice Wallenberg Foundation under grant KAW 2016.0129 and by VR grant 2018-04438.
 Some computations in this work were enabled by resources in project SNIC 2020/15-320 provided by the Swedish National Infrastructure for Computing (SNIC) at UPPMAX, partially funded by the Swedish Research Council through grant agreement no. 2018-05973. }

 \Appendices